iankorf/MCB185-2023/Unit0/README.md

 like.
 Here are some recommendations for setting up your VM.

 + Linux: Lubuntu
-+ VM Memory: 2 GB
++ VM Memory: 2-4 GB but make sure your host OS has at least 6 GB
 + Disk: use default types, 40G is a good amount

 Make sure you read the installation directions fully.
 There are some